The MAPP survey revealed unmet needs in treatment:

 patients may benefit from treatment modification12†

-BASDAI, Bath Ankylosing Spondylitis Disease Activity Index; DMARD, disease modifying antirheumatic drug; DRESS, Drug Reaction with Eosinophilia and Systemic Symptoms; VAS, visual analogue scale.
+BASDAI, Bath Ankylosing Spondylitis Disease Activity Index; DMARD, disease-modifying antirheumatic drug; DRESS, Drug Reaction with Eosinophilia and Systemic Symptoms; MAPP, Multinational Assessment of Psoriasis and Psoriatic Arthritis survey; PsA, psoriatic arthritis; TNF, tumor necrosis factor; VAS, visual analog scale.